The following programs lead to a degree, and require you to complete some university study before you apply.

 To find programs that require you to complete some college study before you apply, view Collaborative University and College Programs.

-Four-year program leading to a DDS.
-At least three years of undergraduate study required.
-Academic prerequisites include one general biochemistry course, one basic mammalian physiology course, at least two full courses in life sciences and one in humanities or social sciences.
-Canadian Dental Aptitude Test (DAT) is required.
+U of T offers a 4-year program leading to a Doctor of Dental Surgery degree.
+Two years of undergraduate Life Science and 1 year of Humanities or Social Science study are required.
+Academic prerequisites include a general biochemistry course, a basic mammalian physiology course, 2 full courses in life sciences and 1 humanities or social sciences course.
+Candidates also must submit Canadian Dental Aptitude Test (DAT) scores.

 U of T offers two-year programs leading to a Master of Education (MEd), Master of Teaching (MT), or Master of Arts in Child Study and Education (MA CSE) degree.
 An undergraduate degree is required.
 Preference is given to those who have attained a high academic average in a four-year degree program and to those with relevant experience.